dkribeiro/simple-ledger/README.md

    - No locking mechanisms needed for concurrent transactions
    - Full audit trail is always maintained

-3. **Transaction-Based Reconciliation**: Reconciliation marks entries (not accounts) as processed:
+3. **System-Wide Reconciliation**: Reconciliation is a system-wide process (not account-specific):
+   - **Only one endpoint**: `POST /accounts/reconcile-all` reconciles ALL unreconciled transactions
+   - No single-account reconciliation (would violate double-entry consistency)
-   - Entries have a `reconciled_at: Date | null` field
+   - Transactions have a `reconciled_at: Date | null` field
    - `null` = unreconciled, `Date` = when it was reconciled (audit trail!)
-   - Verifies transaction integrity before reconciling
+   - Verifies ALL transaction groups balance to zero before reconciling
-   - Marks all unreconciled entries for a transaction with `reconciled_at` timestamp
+   - Marks ALL unreconciled transactions as reconciled atomically
-   - Creates a balance checkpoint (closed_balance) for performance
+   - Updates `closed_balance` for all affected accounts
-   - Reduces the number of entries to scan for balance calculation
+   - Reduces the number of transactions to scan for balance calculation
    - Similar to month-end closing in traditional accounting

-4. **Denormalized Entry Structure**: Simple, pragmatic data model:
+4. **Denormalized Transaction Structure**: Simple, pragmatic data model:
-   - Single Entry entity contains both entry data and transaction metadata
+   - Single Transaction entity contains both transaction line data and group metadata
-   - All entries with the same `transaction_id` belong to one transaction
+   - All transactions with the same `transaction_id` belong to one transaction group
-   - Transaction metadata (name, created_at, reconciled_at) duplicated across entries
+   - Transaction metadata (name, created_at, reconciled_at) duplicated across lines
    - Minimal duplication cost (4 fields) with huge simplicity benefit
    - One repository, one entity - much simpler than normalized structure
    - Still maintains SQL-like queryability with proper indexes

-5. **Immutability**: Entry processing follows a strict pattern:
+5. **Immutability**: Transaction processing follows a strict pattern:
    - Validate all business rules first
    - Fetch required data
-   - Entries are append-only (never modified after creation)
+   - Transactions are append-only (never modified after creation)
-   - Only the `reconciled_at` timestamp and closed_balance are updated during reconciliation
+   - Only the `reconciled_at` timestamp and `closed_balance` are updated during reconciliation
    - Transaction metadata (name, created_at) is immutable once written

 6. **Dependency Injection**: Full use of NestJS DI for testability and maintainability.